gmura70/HOL-2025/README.md

 LocalForward 9200 localhost:9200
 LocalForward 18630 localhost:18630
 ```

+**Note - the port forwarding is required as the TechZone VMs are configured to not expose any ports other than the SSH one!**

 ## 2 - Clone this repo

 Download this repo to your laptop's hard drive or clone the repo via the git command line